BlacKnight-RH/ElectronAngularJSES6/README.md

 3. "gulp run" - Starts the Electron App that has been publised to the build-publish folder.

 ## Gulp Tasks
-I will write more about the gulp tasks soon.
-(TBD)  For now, have a look at gulpfile.js.
+Have a look at gulpfile.js to see the tasks.

 #### Configure Workflow or Build
 There is a buildMode configuration variable in gulpfile.js.
 The value of this variable controls how the app is published and compiled.